ztl8702/3dgenerator/README.md

-# A Convenient Stereo Photo Generator
+ï»¿# A Convenient Stereo Photo Generator
 This project is a 3D photo generator written in Delphi.
  - Creates 3D pictures which are viewable through red-cyan/red-green glasses.
  - Simplified User Interface: only one-click required.